asyrul21/reso-ui/README.md

 12. Collapse-Banner and Info-Banner combined to form 1 Component: Banner.

+13. Dashboard/Card and Product-Card to be combined into 1 component: Card.
+Both of these components will need to be rewritten using library components.

-13. All components now have an optional prop _theme_
+14. All components now have an optional prop _theme_

 # To Be Reconstructed using library in Client